NVIDIA/spark-rapids/docs/get-started/getting-started-workload-qualification.md

 This allows running queries on the CPU and the plugin will evaluate the queries as if it was going to run on the GPU and tell you what would and wouldn't have been run on the GPU.
-There are two ways to run this, one is enabling a configuration flag and the other is to modify your existing Spark application code to call a function directly.
+There are two ways to run this, one is running with the plugin set to explain only mode and the other is to modify your existing Spark application code to call a function directly.

 ### Requirements